what is keto diet ? is this diet really good for weight loss??

 Because of the stringent food restrictions, many find the keto diet hard to stick to.

-The ketogenic diet can be effective for weight loss when used in a short time period followed by the adoption of healthier eating habits.
+The ketogenic diet can be effective for weight loss when used for a short period, followed by the adoption of healthier eating habits.

 Calorie Depletion and Nutrient Deficiency-